gzhu06/GenerativeSourceSeparation/README.md

 [apex](https://github.com/NVIDIA/apex)

 ## Usage
+Download our pretrained checkpoints, then run inference on any audio files.

 ### Inference
 There are two examples in `inference_demo.ipynb`, you can also preview these samples in the `Bonus tracks` from the [demo](https://airlabur.github.io/gss/) page.
 You can also try your own music mixture wav files.
 In our framework, it's able to process relatively long audio segments (even over 1 minute).